hoharald/leguno-remote/readme.md

-# Bluetooth Remote control for Lego Technic Hub
+# Bluetooth Remote Control for Lego Technic Hub

 This is an arduino sketch to control the assembled motions via the Bluetooth LE interface.